DanielvandeVelde/real-time-web-1920/README.md

 # Real-Time Web @cmda-minor-web · 2019-2020

-## Corona karaoke?
+## CoronaKaraokeTube

 A place to chat and watch YouTube videos together.
 All the controls are shared (except for mute).
 [Demo running here.](https://socket-1920.herokuapp.com/)
-Lyrics to karaoke (when a suitable song is played) coming soon.
+Now also with lyrics when a song is playing, thanks to Musixmatch.

 ## Installation